Debbie Amis Bell: Communist Party USA (CPUSA)

-Debbie joined the CPUSA at the early age of 17 years old and was an active member for more than 50 years.
+Debbie Bell joined the CPUSA at the early age of 17 years old and was an active member for more than 50 years.
 The United States was still getting over the "Red Scare" during this time.
 As you might imagine, most United States Citizens and US officials were not friendly towards Communist Party members.
 The FBI eventually contacted the SNCC and told them that they had an active communist on their staff.
 Bell was eventually sent to prison in the midst of an SNCC march.
 While in jail, Debbie planned a hunger strike in hopes of bringing awareness to the inhumane conditions that herself and other black inmates had to endure in the segregated jail.
 This landed her a spot in solitary confinement for setting a "bad example".
 This consisted of a cement room with no bed, no mattress, no sink, and a hole in the floor for bathroom use.
 She was kept in that cell for three days without any contact except for a trustee who would sneak her pen and paper so that she could write to her parents and let them know that she was okay.
-During this time, the SNCC had abandoned Debbie.
-The SNCC did not want a known affiliate of the CPUSA among their ranks.
-Thankfully, the Communist Party still supported Debbie and even helped get her out of jail.
-Debbie was eventually released on bail thanks to the CPUSA, who had heard about her imprisonment.
-After returning to PA, Debbie fought alongside her comrades to end the Vietnam War, the anti apartheid struggle, and the fight to Free Angela.

 Later life

-After being released from prison, Debbie was no longer able to work for the SNCC.
-Leaving them and Atlanta behind, Bell returned to her home state of Pennsylvania.
-Here she began a career as a teacher in the public school system.
-As it turns out, the last school that Bell worked for was Overbrook High, her alma mater, where she capped a career as a teacher union activist, serving as the elected union representative.
-As stated above, Debbie Amis Bell continued to fight for equality, justice, and freedom for all until her passing in 2017.
-Debbie had no publications of her own; however, more about her experiences can be read in Hands on the Freedom Plow: Personal Accounts by Women in SNCC written by Faith S. Holsaert et al.
+After being released from prison Bell was no longer able to work for the SNCC.
+She returned to Pennsylvania and became a teacher in the public school system.
+The last school she worked in was Overbrook High, her alma mater, where she was the elected union representative.